inmanta/inmanta-core/docs/language.rst

        number mode = 640
     end

-    motd_file = File(path = "/etc/motd")
-    motd_file.content = "Hello world\n"

-    entity ConfigFile extends File:

-    end

-    typedef PublicFile as File(mode = 0644)

 Relations
 =========

-IMP makes from the relations between entities a first class language construct.
-Literal value properties are modeled as attributes, properties that have an other entity as type are modeled as a relation between those entities.
+A Relation is a bi-direction relation between two entities.
+Consistency of the double binding is maintained by the compiler: assignment to one side of the relation is an implicit assignment of the reverse relation.

 Relations are defined by specifying each end of the relation together with the multiplicity of each relation end.
 Each end of the relation is named and is maintained as a double binding by the Inmanta runtime.

 Defining relations between entities in the domain model::